joelmeyerson/autopick-bc/README.md

 Single particle cryo-EM datasets contain large format images with hundreds of individual proteins in different orientations (particles).
 The particles must be segmented from the images for further processing and structure determination.
 This is typically done using an LoG filter or using template matching with a low-pass filtered structural model.
 Segmentation (autopicking) typically produces many false positives and missed proteins.
 The false positives are removed during the next stage of processing which is 2D classification and averaging of particles.
 This 2D analysis step yields a collection of class averages which are manually designated as "good" or "bad".
 Particles composing the good classes are retained for further analysis, and particles from the bad classes are discarded.

 Autopick-BC is designed as an additional step in a cryo-EM image processing pipeline.
 Rather than discarding the bad particles, it uses both the bad and good particles from 2D class averaging to train a binary classifier.
-After training, the classifier is used to re-pick particles from the original images to identify good and bad particles.
+After training, the classifier is used to re-pick particles from the original images to identify true and false particles.
 The rationale is that the approach will increase recovery of true positive particles and later improve 3D structural results.

 ### Procedure